-For this Author Adventures trail, be sure to read The Call of the Wild in advance.
-This classic e-book by Jack London is available for free through www.gutenberg.org.
-A feature film based on the book, starring Harrison Ford, has been released for US theaters nationwide in 2020.
+For the Alaska Author Adventures Trail, be sure to read The Call of the Wild in advance.
+The classic by Jack London is available for free through https://www.gutenberg.org.
+A feature film based on the book, starring Harrison Ford, was released for US theaters nationwide in 2020.

 Robert W. Service

-These stops are the final destinations on our Alaska Trail!
+These stops are the final destinations on our Alaska Author Adventures Trail.